13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 9. Trust What You Know

-If anything seems wrong, it probably is.
+If something repeatedly feels inconsistent, pay attention to the pattern and check it against observable facts.
 You don’t need confirmation for every gut sensation you have.
 Playing dumb, manipulative games might make you doubt what you remember or how you think.
 Stay true to what you saw, heard, or did.

 Tip